 In the last few year painting has become important again to Storey.

 There is a planned book of his graphic art in 2019 and he has exhibited again recently in Santiago Chile (2016) and with two further exhibitions in New York in 2017.

 Robin Storey was born in 1955 in Cumbria, England.
 While studying fine arts at Sunderland University, he began pursuing a long-held interest in sound manipulation by taking classes in electronic and experimental composition,additionally joining with friends to perform the works of Karlheinz Stockhausen (a key influence, as were the Krautrock bands of the early 1970s).

-In 1980 Storey became a founding member of the pioneering industrial group :zoviet*france:, remaining a member until 1992: The same year Storey issued the first Rapoon album, Dream Circle, “its entrancing fusion of Indian ragas, African rhythms and experimental textures anticipating the evocative soundscapes of the many releases to follow”.
+In 1980 Storey became a founding member of the pioneering industrial group :zoviet*france:, remaining a member until 1992 and contributing extensively to, what is generally accepted to be, the peak of the bands creative output : The same year Storey issued the first Rapoon album, Dream Circle, “its entrancing fusion of Indian ragas, African rhythms and experimental textures anticipating the evocative soundscapes of the many releases to follow”(Allmusic.com)

 Also a noted visual artist and animator, Storey's work has been exhibited throughout the world and is in the collections of many major galleries.

 He worked as a freelance Audio Visual Engineer at Seen and Heard/ Target Communications 1979-1994

 (high profile graphic design work with clients including Nike and Landrover)